mackelec/meCANbuffer/README.md

 # meCANBuffer Library

-This library provides a circular buffer for storing and accessing [CAN](https://en.wikipedia.org/wiki/CAN_bus) messages.
+This Arduino library provides a circular buffer for storing and accessing [CAN](https://en.wikipedia.org/wiki/CAN_bus) messages.

 ## Features